200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-08-OtherkindMassCombat.md

 Each side, write orthogonal stakes besides killing:

-“Can the Empire break through the walls?” and “Will reinforcements come?”
+â€œCan the Empire break through the walls?â€ and â€œWill reinforcements come?â€

 5-6 Yes
 3-4 Unknown